Notice: Array to string conversion in /home/csofmdwe/public_html/wp-content/plugins/jetpack/modules/carousel/jetpack-carousel.php on line 429

 In the early 90's a service department was opened, and expanded to easily keep 12 car safely under roof at all times.
 All aspects of Corvette service was performed, with the exception of body and paint work.
 In Maryland, we had a lot of issues with rust.
 We replaced and or repaired frames, and also did a huge amount of suspension work.
 The service department also allowed customers to bring their cars in for gauge and component service.
 Corvette Specialties could remove the components, send them up to the restoration department, and reinstall the completed components.
 Often, wiring harnesses and other items would also be replaced.

 Brian's continued efforts and perseverance have allowed controlled growth from our humble beginnings in the 70's to our current respected position in the Corvette world.
 Brian still has a great sense of good opportunity and continues to give his customers the best value for a fair price.
 He personally oversees all aspects of the company with tight quality control.

 In 2010, Brian moved Corvette Specialties of Maryland to its new home in southern California.
-Now known as Corvette Specialties of MD West, we continue to offer the same quality Corvette parts with the same great customer service that you've come to expect from us over the past few decades.
+Now known as Corvette Specialties of MD West, we continue to offer the same quality Corvette parts with the same great customer service.
+This is how we do it, now in our fifth decade serving your Corvette needs.